-So prestigious that “you could get silk just by sitting on the toilet”, cerebral commercial set Fountain Court is as about as elite as they come.
-Its newly expanded premises, mostly listed buildings in the historic Middle Temple, play host to some of the biggest brains in English business law.
+So prestigious “you could get silk just by sitting on the toilet”, cerebral commercial set Fountain Court is about as elite as they come.
+Its expanded premises, mostly listed buildings in the historic Middle Temple, play host to some of the biggest brains in English business law.
 Members here appeared in some of the most well-known law school cases around including Caparo v Dickman and Bank Mellat v Her Majesty’s Treasury (No.2).
 Fountain Court performs work across all major continents and has an office in Singapore’s financial district which opened in 2014.

-Fountain Court is among a handful of commercial chambers sometimes referred to as magic circle sets, the equivalent of the solicitors’ super-firms given the same honorific.
-Its pedigree is certainly impressive: revered ex-judge Tom Bingham passed through here en route to the Supreme Court, as did other big names from the past like Leslie Scarman, Mark Potter and Henry Brooke.
+Fountain Court is among a handful of commercial chambers sometimes referred to as ‘magic circle’ sets, the equivalent of the solicitors’ super-firms given the same honorific.
+Its pedigree is certainly impressive: revered ex-judge Tom Bingham passed through here en route to the Supreme Court, as did other big names from the past like Lord Leslie Scarman, Sir Mark Potter and Sir Henry Brooke.
 The likes of Nicholas Underhill, Marcus Smith and David Waksman represent Fountain Court crew among the serving judiciary.
 To add even further calibre, former Supreme Court Justice Lord Wilson joined the set in 2020 as a door tenant.

 Juniors here get the opportunity to undertake led work under the big name silks, which today include head of chambers Bankim Thanki whose clients have included British Airways, The Football Association and Rolls-Royce, former head Stephen Moriarty who once taught law at Oxford University, and former Bar Council chairman Timothy Dutton – in fact four members have served in the chairman position.
 Leigh-Ann Mulcahy, who joined in 2017, reportedly has five victories from five Supreme Court appearances, and former member Lord Goldsmith QC established the bar’s pro bono unit, now known as ‘Advocate’.

 Money sloshes around this set like the water in its famous fountain (first built in 1681), which not only survived the Blitz but also a fire at the Inn.
-Pupils can expect £70,000, with £20,000 available in advance to pay for the BPTC.
-New juniors can get a loan to make sure their earnings don’t fall below this amount in their early years, although apparently that’s never necessary in practice.
+Pupils can expect £70,000, with £20,000 available in advance pre-pupillage.
+New juniors can get a loan to make sure their earnings don’t fall below this amount in their early years, although apparently that is never necessary in practice.
 Working hours here can be punishing, though, with tenants reporting a 60-70 hour week on average.

-At least it’s not tedious: the commercial bar is nothing if not intellectually challenging, and contacts report that their cases are “varied, legally and factually”.
-Banking and finance work dominates, along with other commercial classics such as insurance, fraud, professional negligence and arbitration.
+At least it’s not tedious: the commercial bar is nothing if not intellectually challenging, and contacts report their cases are “varied, legally and factually”.
+Traditional commercial, banking, finance and regulatory disputes work dominates, along with other commercial classics such as insurance, fraud and arbitration, among others.
 The set has also carved out a niche in white-collar crime, taking instructions in high-profile investigations such as the “London whale” and LIBOR rigging scandals.
-Bankim Thanki QC recently led a Fountain Court team in defence of the Eurasian Natural Resources Corporation against the Serious Fraud Office, winning an important ruling on the sanctity of legal professional privilege.
 Public law, particularly as it relates to business and regulation, is a growth area.